matthew-tfs/mjcb.io/content/blog/00036-visual-studio-code-with-latex-follow-up.md

 ### latex-count ###

-The latex-count extension is a basic extension that is able to get a more accurate word count within your LaTeX documents.
-It does this by ignoring all of the LaTeX markup and comments within a LaTeX document to give a mostly accurate word count.
+The latex-count extension is a basic extension that can get a more accurate word count within your LaTeX documents.
+It does this by ignoring all the LaTeX markup and comments within a LaTeX document to give a mostly accurate word count.
 It shows the word count in the footer of the VS Code window.

 ## Additional Configuration ##

-There are a few additional configuration tasks that can be completed in order to further customize the LaTeX environment in Visual Studio Code.
+There are a few additional configuration tasks that can be completed to further customize the LaTeX environment in Visual Studio Code.

 ### Customize the LaTeX Compiler ###